Metal layers just a few angstroms thick display unusual electronic properties

 Source: © Jiaojiao Zhao et al/Springer Nature Limited 2025

-A new way to create ultra-thin layers of metals makes it possible for scientists to study a new and unusual class of 2D materials.
+A new way to make ultra-thin layers of metals makes it possible for scientists to study a new and unusual class of 2D materials.
 Researchers in China used the technique to make layers of five different metals that were only a few angstroms thick, uncovering exotic physical properties.

 Recent years have seen an explosion of interest in 2D materials.
 These single-layered structures, like the ‘wonder material’ graphene, tend to display unusual electronic properties, making them highly sought after for a range of different applications.